LIBER Strategic Plan 2013-2015

 What LIBER has done is to take the challenges identified by a PEST analysis (looking at Political, Economic, Social and Technological developments) and to identify the opportunities, which are considerable, that this analysis has offered for growth and development in facilities and services to support LIBER Participants.
 This new Strategy builds on the successes and learning of the previous LIBER Strategy and the past work and experience of the Steering Committees and Board members to raise LIBER’s profile as a European library organisation.

 Infusing the whole of the strategy are the concepts of collaboration and prioritisation of resources.
 LIBER has identified and defined the areas in which it feels it can best work in the period 2013-15.
-Alongside the 3 Key Performance Areas, LIBER will also work in partnership and collaboration with other groupings and library organisations in Europe to deliver a library infrastructure which meets the growing needs of library users.
+Alongside the three Key Performance Areas and Fora, LIBER will also work in partnership and collaboration with other groupings and library organisations in Europe to deliver a library infrastructure which meets the growing needs of library users.

 LIBER libraries are many and varied: National Libraries, University Libraries, State Libraries, Special Libraries and Library Consortia.
 All these categories of libraries are encompassed within LIBER’s new strategic plan.